Chansthy/manifesto/05_shelter.md

 # Shelter

-homes that will stand the test of time.  and be carbon negative.
+homes that will stand the test of time & be carbon negative.